LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 Introduction

 "AI is thinking and coming up with answers" — many people believe this.
-However, the reality is different.
+But the reality is different.

-LLMs (Large Language Models) are the world's highest-precision predictive text engines.
-They simply output word fragments (tokens) one by one, selecting those with the highest probability given the context, and are not "understanding" or "thinking" at all.
+LLMs (Large Language Models) are the world's highest-accuracy predictive text engines.
+They simply output word fragments (tokens) one by one that have the highest probability of coming next given the context, and are not "understanding" or "thinking" anything.

 bdab95fe-5bf6-48f6-92c1-295ff82c6292